 Recent investigations have uncovered alarming instances of abuse in various residential treatment centers across Connecticut.
 Notably, the Connecticut Mental Health Center in New Haven has faced allegations of sexual abuse, harassment, excessive restraint, and inadequate treatment, as detailed in a 2024 report by Disability Rights Connecticut.
 Additionally, the Village for Families and Children in Hartford was sued following an alleged sexual assault of an 11-year-old girl by a teenage boy,.

-In particular, we are looking residential treatment centers operated by by Universal Health Services (UHS), Acadia Healthcare, and Devereux Advanced Behavioral Health.
+In particular, we are looking for residential treatment centers operated by Universal Health Services (UHS), Acadia Healthcare, and Devereux Advanced Behavioral Health.
 These are some of the facilities that are in focus:

 - Stonington Institute (Acadia Healthcare) – North Stonington: Acadia known for its treatment of substance abuse and mental health issues, has been the subject of numerous complaints.